Questions and edits

 No version is created.
 The preview doesn’t change.

-Use Discuss when you’re thinking, not yet deciding:
+Use this when you’re thinking, not yet deciding:

 - “What sections does my homepage have?”